The National Human Rights Council (CNDH) participates in the Third Ibero-American Summit which will be held on 3 and 4 September 2019 in Mexico.

 The agenda of this Summit will also schedule round tables on several topics including “"Detentions of Migrants", "Extra-continental Migration" and "Extraordinary Migratory Flows".

-Mr. Mounir Bensaleh, General Secretary of the CNDH, will contribute in the Round Table on “International Protection of Migrants" scheduled on 4 September 2019.
+Mr. Mounir Bensalah, CNDH Secretary-General, will take part in the the Round Table on “International Protection for Migrants" scheduled on 4 September 2019.

 An exhibition of migrants’ art works will also be on the program of this summit.